acmiyaguchi/acmiyaguchi.me/blog/_posts/2020-02-17-graphframes.md

 ```

 This job completes in roughly 10 minutes on my desktop.
-When run on an `n1-standard-16` machine on [Google Cloud Dataproc][dataproc], this takes closer to 4 minutes.
+In a later diversion, I tested a version of this script on a `n1-standard-16` machine with a local SSD in [Google Cloud Dataproc][dataproc] that took 3 minutes

 The result is an edge table that can be imported directly into [Gephi][gephi], a tool for graph analysis and visualization.